-St. Thomas More College (STM) fosters a culture of discovery among its researchers.
+St. Thomas More College (STM) supports and celebrates research in the humanities and social sciences among its faculty.
 The STM Academic Administrative Assistant (AAA) provides faculty assistance through research facilitation and grant administration for internal and external grants.

 STM requires all research conducted by its faculty members to conform to the highest ethical standards.